 However, it is certainly a delicate area.
 It has a scent unique to each individual (which is normal and natural), comes into contact with discharge, urine, period blood and sweat, and is not normally well-ventilated.
 This means that specific daily feminine hygiene tips should be followed for this area, every day or on specific days of the cycle, but take care not to become obsessed or “over-clean” – too much cleaning in this area can be just as harmful as not enough.

 Feminine hygiene tips: the genitals

-One way to clean the outer part of the genitals (the vulva) is with warm water and a gentle unscented soap (preferably pH-neutral) while bathing or showering.
+One way to clean the outer part of the genitals (the vulva) is with warm water and PH neutral product (without colourants, perfumes, SLS etc…) while bathing or showering.
 To clean the vulva, you should stand with your legs apart and place the soap directly onto your hand (do not use gloves or a sponge).
 It is not necessary or advisable to clean inside the genitals (the vagina).
 The vagina normally cleans itself – the walls of the vagina produce a cleansing discharge (vaginal discharge) which carries dead cells and other microorganisms out of the body.
 Vaginal douching is not recommended, unless advised by a doctor.